MCAC deeply regrets the news that a Mississauga cyclist was killed this morning in an accident with a transport truck at Dixie and Derry Roads.

 ► Browse through the online Active Mississauga GUIDE produced by the City of Mississauga Recreation and Parks Dept.

 ► REGISTER for programs online!
-In-person registration at all major community centres starts March 1, 2014.
+In-person registration at all major community centres as well.

 Spring Session starts: Monday, April 21, 2014